 The software supply chain consists of any code, component, binaries components and tools that are involved in taking an application from development to production.
 It begins with a repository or package manager, any CI tooling, and build and packaging scripts that enable you to deploy and run the application.
 The supply chain usually involves phases like build automation, QA and testing, and deployment automation.
 To clarify, a supply chain does not include the phase after deployment, that would be the domain of application monitoring and management.

-The facts about software supply chain attacks are unanimous and alarming.
+The facts about software supply chain attacks are alarming.
 Here are some key statistics:

 - Argon, an Aqua Security company, has found that software supply chain attacks grew by over 300% in 2021.